lunagarigen/notes/README.md

 3. Comment your code effectively but aim to make it self-explanatory.
 4. Continuously refactor to improve structure without changing functionality.
 5. Follow established design patterns and best practices of your language or framework.

+# 2024-02-28
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger tasks into smaller, manageable pieces, so you can work on each part individually.

+Use version control systems, like Git, to keep track of your code and collaborate with others.
+Make sure to commit and push your changes regularly to avoid losing work in case of a computer crash or other issues.
+Use code editors and integrated development environments (IDEs) that are familiar to you and provide features that help with coding, such as autocomplete, code formatting, debugging tools, etc. These tools can save you time and make your life easier.